Self Contrastive Learning for Session-based Recommendation: Preliminaries

-In the session-based recommendation task, the full set of item candidates is represented as $I=\{i_1, \dots, i_n\}$, where $n$ is the total number of item candidates.
+\paragraph{\textbf{Task Definition.}} In the session-based recommendation, the full set of item candidates is represented as $I=\{i_1, \dots, i_n\}$, where $n$ is the total number of item candidates.
 A session $s$, consisting of $m$ items, is represented as a sequence $S = [i^s_1, \dots, i^s_m]$ ordered by timestamps, where $i^s_k \in I$ ($1 \leq k \leq m$) represents the $k$-th item that has been interacted with by a user.
-The objective of a session-based recommendation task is to predict the next item, $i^s_{m+1}$, from a full set of item candidates $I$, based on the corresponding session sequence $S$.
+The objective is to predict the next item, $i^s_{m+1}$, from a full set of item candidates $I$, based on the corresponding session sequence $S$.
 For a session $s$, the output of the session-based recommendation model is a ranked list of item candidates $R=[r^s_1,\dots,r^s_n]$, where $r^s_*$ is the corresponding predicted ranking or preference score of the $i$-th item.
 Afterwards, the top-$k$ items ($1 \leq k \leq n$) will be selected as recommendations.